Ecatepec de Morelos

-Ecatepec ([ekateˈpek]), officially Ecatepec de Morelos, is a municipality in the central Mexican state of Mexico, and is situated in the north part of the greater Mexico City urban area.
+Ecatepec ([ekateˈpek]), officially Ecatepec de Morelos, is a municipality in the State of Mexico situated in the north of the Greater Mexico City urban area.
 The municipal seat is San Cristóbal Ecatepec.

-The city of Ecatepec is practically co-extensive with the municipality, comprising 99% of the total municipal population of 1,645,352.
-It is Mexico's fourth most-populous municipality after Tijuana, León and Puebla, and the most populated suburb of Greater Mexico City.
+The city of Ecatepec is co-extensive with the municipality, comprising 99% of the total population of 1,645,352.
+It is Mexico's third most-populous municipality after Tijuana and the 16 boroughs of Mexico City.
+It is also the most-populous suburb of Greater Mexico City.

-The name "Ecatepec" is derived from Nahuatl, and means "windy hill" or "hill devoted to Ehecatl (the wind god)."
-It was also an alternative name or invocation to the god Quetzalcoatl.
-"Morelos" is the last name of José María Morelos, a hero of the Mexican War of Independence.
+The name "Ecatepec" is derived from Nahuatl and means "windy hill" or "hill devoted to Ehecatl" (the wind god).
+It was also an alternative name for or invocation of the god Quetzalcoatl.
+"Morelos" refers to José María Morelos, a hero of the Mexican War of Independence.
 Saint Christopher is the city's patron saint, celebrated on July 25.

 Ecatepec is served by the Mexico City metro, by the State of Mexico's Mexibús bus rapid transit lines, and by Mexicable aerial cable car lines.

-Points of interest include the newest Catholic Cathedral in Mexico, Sagrado Corazón de Jesús, several colonial era churches, and the Morelos Museum in "Casa de los Virreyes".
+Points of interest include the Catedral del Sagrado Corazón de Jesús, several colonial era churches, and the Morelos Museum in Casa de los Virreyes.
 Mexico's busiest shopping center, Multiplaza Aragón, is also located in Ecatepec.

 Geography

-The municipality is located north of Mexico City, in the geographical coordinates of North 19º29'23" minimum, 19º40'28" maximum, West longitude 98°58'30" minimum, 99°08'35" maximum.

-San Cristóbal Ecatepec, the municipal seat, has governing jurisdiction over the following communities: San Pedro Xoloxtoc, Tulpetlac, Chiconautla, Ciudad Azteca and Villa de Aragón.
-It has an area of 156.2 km2 and borders the municipalities of Tlalnepantla de Baz, Tecámac, Coacalco de Berriozábal, Jaltenco, Acolman, Texcoco, Atenco, Nezahualcóyotl, as well as the Mexico City borough of Gustavo A. Madero.
+The municipality is located north of Mexico City.
+San Cristóbal Ecatepec, the municipal seat, has governing jurisdiction over the communities of San Pedro Xoloxtoc, Tulpetlac, Chiconautla, Ciudad Azteca, and Villa de Aragón.
+It has an area of 156.2 km2 and borders the municipalities of Tlalnepantla de Baz, Tecámac, Coacalco de Berriozábal, Jaltenco, Acolman, Texcoco, Atenco, and Nezahualcóyotl and the Mexico City borough of Gustavo A. Madero.

-The human settlements in Ecatepec de Morelos are located in an elongated valley, spreading from the Valley of Mexico to Sierra de Guadalupe.
+The settlements in Ecatepec de Morelos are located in an elongated valley, spreading from the Valley of Mexico to Sierra de Guadalupe.

 Flora and fauna

-The municipality is highly urbanized, so most of the local flora and fauna live in the Sierra de Guadalupe.
-There are no big animals, with the fauna consisting of small mammals like mice, rabbits, gray squirrels and gophers; and birds, such as cenzontles and sparrows.
-The flora is represented by oyamel pines, oaks, ocote pines, century plants, prickly pears, zacatón (mountain grass) and other.
+Most of the local flora and fauna live in the Sierra de Guadalupe.
+Animals include small mammals, like mice, rabbits, gray squirrels, and gophers, and birds, such as cenzontles and sparrows.
+There are no large animals.
+The flora includes oyamel pines, oaks, ocote pines, century plants, prickly pears, and zacatón (mountain grass).

+Climate

+Ecatepec has a oceanic climate (subtropical highland variety) (Köppen: Cwb).

 History

 Aztec Era

-Remains of earliest human inhabitation of the area have been found on the nearby Cerro (Hill) de Ecatepec.
-The area was initially settled by successive waves of Otomis; however, because of the later arrival of Toltec-Chichimecas that dominated the rest of the Valley of Mexico, this area eventually assimilated to the rest of the Valley, ending with its domination by the Aztec Empire.
-Ecatepec was an Aztec altepetl or city-state in the Valley of Mexico.
+Remains of the earliest human habitation of the area have been found on the nearby Cerro de Ecatepec (Hill of Ecatepec).
+The area was settled by successive waves of Otomis; however, because of the later arrival of Toltec-Chichimecas that dominated the rest of the Valley of Mexico, the area eventually assimilated to the rest of the Valley, ending with its domination by the Aztec Empire.
+Ecatepec was an Aztec altepetl, or city-state.